krenalis/krenalis/doc/src/identity-resolution/allowed-types-for-identifiers.md

 {% macro Title string %}Allowed Types For Identifiers{% end %}
 {% Article %}

-# Allowed Types For Identifiers
+# Allowed types for identifiers

 Here is a list of allowed types for the [identifiers](../identity-resolution#identifiers) used in the [Identity Resolution](../identity-resolution):